ORB-HD/deface/README.md

 <img src="examples/city_anonymized_scores.jpg" width="70%" alt="$ deface examples/city.jpg --draw-scores -o examples/city_anonymized_scores.jpg"/>

 This option can be useful to figure out an optimal value for the detection threshold that can then be set through the `--thresh` option.

+### High-resolution media and performance issues

+Since `deface` tries to detect faces in the unscaled full-res version of input files by default, this can lead to performance issues on high-res inputs (>> 720p).
+In extreme cases, even detection accuracy can suffer because the detector neural network has not been trained on ultra-high-res images.

+To counter these performance issues, `deface` supports downsampling its inputs on-the-fly before detecting faces, and subsequently rescaling detection results to the original resolution.
+Downsampling only applies to the detection process, whereas the final output resolution remains the same as the input resolution.

+This feature is controlled through the `--scale` option, which expects a value of the form `WxH`, where `W` and `H` are the desired width and height of downscaled input representations.
+It is very important to make sure the aspect ratio of the inputs remains intact when using this option, because otherwise, distorted images are fed into the detector, resulting in decreased accuracy.

+For example, if your inputs have the common aspect ratio 16:9, you can instruct the detector to run in 360p resolution by specifying `--scale 640x360`.
+If the results at this fairly low resolution are not good enough, detection at 720p input resolution (`--scale 1280x720`) may work better.

 ## Hardware acceleration